nidhidhamnani/markdown-parser/index.md

 ### Description

-Before the change, the code cannot run if the link is in a pair of brackets.
-However the link in a pair of brackets is alse a link so we are supposed to return it in the output.
-To fix this symptom,
+Before the change, the code will run an error if there is only an open bracket following the last link.
+However we are supposed to return the links before that in the output.
+To fix this symptom, I add a if condition to check if there is a close bracket following the open bracket.